artemkv/journey3/journey3-website/src/doc/gdpr_explained.md

 - How users can contact the organization with questions or concerns about their privacy.

-## Is there any situation when you don't need GDPR?
+## Is there any situation when GDPR does not apply?

 Yes, there are couple of situations when you can ignore it:

 - You are organizing the private event (e.g. wedding) and collecting guest data;
 - Your website/app is read-only and you don't track anything about visitors (no logging, no cookies, no analytics etc.);
-- The information you collect is fully anonymised.
+- The information you collect is fully anonymized.

 Example of read-only app could be a weather app, assuming all it does is showing the weather predictions.
 However, in practice, you would probably want to customize what users see based on their location, track how often they use your app or even show personalized ads.
 All of this will most probably involve storing or processing of personal data.